tscircuit/docs/docs/guides/tscircuit-essentials/port-and-net-selectors.md

 ---
 title: Port and Net Selectors
+description: >-
+  Learn how to target ports, nets, and components with selector strings, and see practical examples for traces and component props.
 ---

 Selectors are a string used to reference a port, net or any component.
 They're most